OpenRailAssociation/osrd-website/content/docs/reference/design-docs/auth/_index.en.md

 ### Permissions

-Permission checks are done by the backend, even though the frontend may use the effective privilege level of an user to decide whether to allow modifying / changing permissions for a given object.
+Permission checks are done by the backend, even though the frontend may use the effective privilege level of a user to decide whether to allow modifying / changing permissions for a given object.

 Permissions are checked per resource, after checking roles.
 A single request may involve multiple resources, and as such involve multiple permission checks.